Taroona

-Taroona is a major residential suburb approximately 15 minutes drive from the centre of Hobart, Tasmania on the scenic route between Hobart and Kingston.
+Taroona is a residential suburb in Hobart, Tasmania, Australia, on the route between the Hobart City Centre and Kingston.
 Although on the edges of the City of Hobart, Taroona is actually part of the municipality of Kingborough.
-Taroona is bounded on the east by the Derwent River, and has several beaches along the shore, the main beaches with public access are Taroona Beach, Hinsby Beach and Dixons Beach.
+Taroona is bounded on the east by the River Derwent, and has several beaches along the shore.
+The main beaches with public access are Taroona Beach, Hinsby Beach and Dixons Beach.
 Past Hinsby Beach, the Alum Cliffs form a section of cliffed coast to the neighbouring suburb of Bonnet Hill.

 Name

 The name Taroona is derived from the Mouheneener word for chiton, a marine mollusc found on rocks in the intertidal regions of the Taroona foreshore.

 History

 Traditional owners

 Prior to the British colonisation of Tasmania, the land had been occupied for possibly as long as 35,000 years by the semi-nomadic Mouheneener people, a sub-group of the Nuennone, or "South-East tribe".
 Mouheneener shell middens can be found scattered all along Taroona's foreshores.